AdobeDocs/commerce-php/src/pages/best-practices/tutorials/create-admin-page.md

 ### `registration.php`

 In the module's root directory, create the file `registration.php`.
-This file registers the module `MyCompany_ExampleAdminNewPage` with Magento.
+This file registers the module `MyCompany_ExampleAdminNewPage` with the application.

 For more information see: [registering your component](../../development/build/component-registration.md).